tari-project/tari/RFC/src/RFC-0121_ConsensusEncoding.md

 ## Description

 A Tari base node must validate each block containing a [block header] as well as set of transaction inputs, transaction outputs and transaction kernels, each containing a number of fields pertinent to their function within the [base layer].
-The data contained within these structures need to be consistently encoded
+The data contained within these structures needs to be consistently encoded
 (represented as bytes) across platforms and implementations so that the network can agree on a single correct state.

 This RFC defines the low-level specification for how these data types MUST be encoded to construct a valid hash and signature on the Tari network.